anandbej/PythonMisc/README.md

 # Python-song-download-sunmusiq.com
-download songs for entire films . have to give movie link as input
+download songs for entire films . have to give movie link and directory folder as input

 STEPS TO MAKE IT WORK: